alorence/django-modern-rpc/docs/config/server.rst

 Then, all requests to ``http://yourwebsite/rpc/`` will be routed to the server's view.
 They will be inspected and parsed to be interpreted as RPC calls.

-If a `POST` request has a correct `Content-Type` header and a well formed body, it will be handled by the right XML-RPC or JSON-RPC backend.
+If a `POST` request has a correct `Content-Type` header and a well-formed body, it will be handled by the right XML-RPC or JSON-RPC backend.
 The result of procedure calls will be encapsulated into a well-formed response, according to the request protocol (XML or JSON-RPC)